 “Meet Polkadot,” tells Polkadot’s story from a transgender-liberation and feminist perspective and explores the complexity of identity in gentle and real terms.
 The book sets the stage for future stories about Polkadot and loved ones by acting as a primer on gender identity.

-Wait a minute, are these books appropriate for kids?
+Wait a minute, is this book appropriate for kids?

 Yes!
 Gender is appropriate for all ages!